-The selections in the BJU Press Reading series provide opportunities for students to analyze and interpret the text from a biblical worldview.
-To ensure comprehension, BJU Press Reading incorporates both literal and higher—order thinking questions.
-Vocabulary, literary skills, and reading strategies are taught and then reinforced on Worktext pages to enhance comprehension.
+The selections in the BJU Press reading series provide opportunities for students to analyze and interpret the text from a biblical worldview.
+To ensure comprehension, the program incorporates both literal and higher-order thinking questions.
+Vocabulary, literary skills, and reading strategies are taught and then reinforced on worktext pages to enhance comprehension.

-This guide for the teacher provides suggestions for introductions, vocabulary instruction, specific comprehension questions for each Student Text page, and other helpful teaching ideas.
-Full—color student pages are included in a reduced, readable format.
+This guide for the teacher provides suggestions for introductions, vocabulary instruction, specific comprehension questions for each student edition page, and other helpful teaching ideas.
+Full-color student pages are included in a reduced, readable format.

 Teacher Tools Online: Technology Enhancements

-Technological features include editable PowerPoints, access to the TTO community, video clips, art, and much more!
-A PDF copy of the Teacher's Edition is available with TTO purchase.
+Technological features include editable PowerPoints, access to the Teacher Tools Online community, video clips, art, and much more!
+A PDF copy of the teacher edition is available with Teacher Tools Online purchase.
 Visit www.mybjupress.com for more details.

 Reading supplementary novels should be an integral part of any reading program.
+Reading 4 and Reading 5 include a third volume of the teacher edition that covers each novel for the course in detail.
 BJ BookLinks provide reading instruction experiences that broaden and deepen the students' ability to comprehend, analyze, and evaluate what they read.
-The guide available for each novel includes lesson plans and reproducible work pages along with enrichment activities linking the novel to content areas and life skills.
+The guides available for each novel include lesson plans and reproducible work pages along with enrichment activities linking the novel to content areas and life skills.
 To accommodate the basal reader, one to three studies are recommended.